CameronCSS/SQL-Queries/SQLbolt - SQL lessons/README.md

-# SQLbolt - SQL lessons
+# SQLbolt - SQL Queries

-"To retrieve data from a SQL database, we need to write SELECT statements, which are often colloquially refered to as queries.
-A query in itself is just a statement which declares what data we are looking for, where to find it in the database, and optionally, how to transform it before it is returned.
-It has a specific syntax though, which is what we are going to learn in the following exercises." - SQLBolt

-- <a href="https://sqlbolt.com/lesson/select_queries_introduction">Link to SQLbolt </a>
+This collection of SQL queries was learned and compiled from [SQLbolt](https://sqlbolt.com/), a website that provides interactive tutorials to help users learn SQL (Structured Query Language) and improve their skills.

+The queries included in this code showcase the various capabilities of SQL and demonstrate how to use it to retrieve and manipulate data.
+They cover a wide range of topics, including:

+- SELECT statements
+- Filtering and sorting data
+- Joining tables
+- Creating and modifying databases and tables

 ---